ChloeShepard/MichiRobotico/README.md

 # MichiRobotico

+### For personal private use and as a first encounter with node.js.
+### Not coded to be used in general discord servers by simple configuration.

-A very simple bot that allows you to throw from 1d4 up to 10d100 on discord, aimed for TTRPG games.
+### A very simple bot that allows you to throw from 1d4 up to 10d100 on discord, aimed for TTRPG games.

-For personal private use, not coded to be used in general discord servers by simple configuration.
+### Can also set pronouns roles and return personalized messages based on the result dice.